-Each of the Clearway's material elements has been upgraded over the C-Line.
+Each of the Clearway's material elements has been upgraded over the previous C-Line.

-The conductors, for example, are a heavier gauge oxygen-free copper.
-Insulation has been upgraded to FEP (fluorinated ethylene propylene), the shielding is a dual-layer counter-wound heavy gauge foil design, and the cable is fitted with Chord’s silver-plated VEE 3 RCA plugs.
+Insulation has been upgraded to FEP (fluorinated ethylene propylene - upgraded from the C-Line), the shielding is a dual-layer counter-wound heavy gauge foil design, and the cable is fitted with Chord’s silver-plated VEE 3 RCA plugs.

 That might mean little to those who aren’t savvy in hi-fi engineering, but rest assured any confusion over its technology is completely at odds with the Clearway’s influence on your system’s musical performance.

-At £90, nearly three times the price of the C-Line, it would perhaps be sensible to assume the improvements would only be discernable after a relative upgrade to the rest of your components.
+At roughly double the price of the C-Line, it would perhaps be sensible to assume the improvements would only be discernible after a relative upgrade to the rest of your components.
 But thankfully that isn’t the case.

-We begin our test using a Marantz CD6006 (£280), the current version of the same affordable model we used when introduced to the C-Line two years ago.
+We begin our test using the Marantz CD6006 UK Edition, the current version of the same affordable model we used when introduced to the C-Line over two years ago.